Rinstrument/instrument/list_of_tasks.md

  - is lambda_ind wrong???

 March 2, 2023:
+ - Didn't get through a lot of these points today, but I think I'm putting the final touches on the second-order MIRT model with regression..
+ - with that in mind: I need to check that regression on
+ - thetag works.
+How should that regression be specified? it seems as though its one equation for all thetas potentially

  - may need to exagerate effects and then rescale! - sim step
  - finish writing introduction
  - Write model section